ajoherron/giss_storm_tracks/README.md

 * <p>conda install cython</p> - this is needed to create the \*.so files below

 * <p>conda install -c conda-forge netcdftime</p>
+* <p>pip install -U matplotlib==3.2<p> - this is necessary to import 'dedent' from matplotlib which was tossed in later versions

 Then you have to run the following (make sure to cd into your tracker folder):

+Load the GCC module
+* module load comp/gcc/13.1.0

 * python3 setup\_g2l\_v4.py build\_ext --inplace